AndreasKunar/privateGPT/README.md

   + `LANGCHAIN_DEBUG`, default False
 + Tweaks for trying to avoid halucinations, if privateGPT finds nothing of relevance in the source_documents
   + used prompting technique suggested by [Guillaume-Fgt](https://github.com/Guillaume-Fgt) in [issue#517](https://github.com/imartinez/privateGPT/issues/517)
-+ tried to polish the output-readability a bit (needs more work)
++ tried to polish the output-readability a bit, including base LLM callbacks (needs more work)

 ***for `ingest.py` (and `.env`):***